Welcome to Large Audience Display Systems™

 • Projected film content

-• Synchronized video on adjacent screen segments or over entire panoramas
+• Synchronized video on adjacent screen segments and/or over entire panoramas

 • SMPTE and / or MIDI or other timecode-based synchronizations (video and / or film)